§ Background

 Ed.D · MA · BMus · FLCM · ALCM · LLCM

-Trish Portrait Black & White
+Trish Portrait

 Dr Trish Rooney Cork · 2026

-Doctorate in Music Education from the Institute of Education, University of London.
-Full-time lecturer at MTU Cork School of Music, teaching across undergraduate and postgraduate programmes in voice, vocal pedagogy, research methods, and popular music history.
+I am a full-time lecturer at the MTU Cork School of Music, teaching across undergraduate and postgraduate programmes in voice, vocal pedagogy, research, and popular music history.
+I am also Director of The Academy of Popular Music, Ireland’s dedicated second-level popular music school and examination board.

 § Training & Certifications